Veolia has leeway for multi-billion euro acquisition, CEO says

 EDF's upgrade is scheduled for 2014-2025 and aims to extend the life expectancy of its nuclear installations by more than 40 years.

-(Reporting by Mathieu Rosemain and Gwenaelle Barzic; Editing by Maya Nikolaeva and John Stonestreet)
+Reporting by Mathieu Rosemain and Gwenaelle Barzic; Editing by Maya Nikolaeva and John Stonestreet